What happens to equity release on death?

 How equity release works when you die will depend on whether your plan is in one name or joint names.
 If your lifetime mortgage is in joint names and you die first, it won’t need to be repaid until your spouse or partner dies.
 If it is in your name only or you outlive your partner, it will need to be repaid on your death.

 Most equity release providers give up to 12 months for the plan to be repaid, although some allow more time.
-Most often, the mortgage and accrued interest is paid through the sale of your home, although it doesn't have to be.
-Once your home is sold and your lender has been repaid in full, the money left over (if any) will be given to your beneficiaries according to your will.
+Most often, the mortgage and accrued interest are paid through the sale of your home, although it doesn't have to be.
+Once your home is sold and your lender has been repaid in full, the money left over (if any) will be given to your beneficiaries according to your Will.

 Please be aware that the interest on a lifetime mortgage will continue to roll up until it's paid off, so the amount owed will increase even after your death.